Oboue/MATamf/README.md

 # MATamf
 MATamf is a Matlab package for the advanced median filter (AMF) for improving the signal-to-noise ratio of seismological datasets.
-The MaATamf package has a variety of applications exploration and earthquake seismology.
+The MaATamf package has a variety of applications in exploration and earthquake seismology.

-# Description of the twelve testing scripts
+# Description of the testing scripts

 test_amf_synlcre.m This script demonstrates the denoising performance on 2D synthetic seismic data containing linear and curved events corrupted by random and strong erratic noise.

 test_amf_rs.m This script demonstrates the denoising performance on pre-stack and post-stack 2D real reflection seismic data contaminated by erratic and random noise.

 test_amf_das1.m This script demonstrates the denoising performance on 2D raw DAS seismic data corrupted by a mixture of strong noise.

 test_amf_das2.m This script demonstrates the adaptability of the proposed method for weak and strong DAS seismic signal denoising.

-test_amf_rf.m This script shows the application of the AMF method in improving the receiver function imaging.
+test_amf_rf.m This script shows the application of the AMF method to improving receiver function imaging.

-test_amf_ssp.m This script shows the application of the AMF method in enhancing the SS precursor signals arising from the earth’s mantle transition zone discontinuities.
+test_amf_ssp.m This script shows the application of the AMF method to enhance the SS precursor signals arising from the earth’s mantle transition zone discontinuities.

 test_amf_sosvmf_somf_mf.m This script is used to conduct a comparison of the denoising performance between the MF, SOMF, SOSVMF, and the proposed AMF methods.

 test_amf_bp_sosvmf_ct_drr_syn.m This script demonstrates the denoising performance of different methods on 2D synthetic containing linear and curved events, corrupted by random and strong erratic noise.

 test_amf_bp_sosvmf_ct_drr_rs.m This script demonstrates the denoising performance of different methods on 2D raw reflection seismic data.